-Understanding the Role of Labor Brokers in the Human Trafficking and Forced Labor of Migrant Workers
+Understanding the Role of Labor Recruiters in the Human Trafficking and Forced Labor of Migrant Workers

 Modern-day slavery is thriving.
 According to the International Labor Organization (ILO), a minimum of 20.9 million people are victims of forced labor worldwide at any given time.
 Of these, over 2.4 million are victims of forced labor that results from human trafficking.
 A growing number of these victims are migrant workers who have been trafficked for “legal” employment in factories, on farms, at construction sites, in homes, and elsewhere.